How do you get started with business advisory services? Do you know what the most valuable part of your bookkeeping business is?

 If your client calls you up and asks for advice it’s tempting to want to help them!
 Gently let them know that you’d gladly be able to help them, however, they need to book in a time with you.

 Building up your bookkeeping business can be a long but ultimately fulfilling journey.
-There is so much potential and ways for bookkeeping businesses to grow and expand, so don’t hold back.
+There is so much potential and many ways for bookkeeping businesses to grow and expand, so don’t hold back.
 Be confident in what you know and start from there.
 From there you can start to stretch yourself and push outside of your comfort zone once in a while.
 Chances are you are already providing an advisory service, you just need to set firm boundaries.

 If you are looking to take the next step with your business, please reach out!
 Our team at Pure Bookkeeping would love to talk about your business strategy and what we can do to help your move into business advisory a resounding success.
 A complimentary strategy session is available to all Calxa members, all you have to do is book your preferred session time.